Efficient Data Analytics on Augmented Similarity Triplets: Introduction

 \section{Introduction}

-In many supervised and unsupervised machine learning algorithms, it is generally assumed that input data is drawn from a feature space along with a pairwise distance/similarity measure.
-Some techniques, such as support vector machines (SVM), do not explicitly require input data points and only utilize the pairwise distance information or kernel matrix.
-Recently a further relaxed paradigm of drawing analytics from similarity triplets has emerged \cite{Kleindessner2017Kernel}.
-A triplet $(A, B, C)$ encodes ordinal information about the $3$ pairwise distances between the objects.
-This ordinal information can be encoded using three different definitions \cite{Kleindessner2017lens} and are described in Table \ref{tbl:tripletDefinitions}.
+To extract knowledge from data, it is generally assumed that input data is drawn from a vector space with a well-defined pairwise proximity measure~\cite{ali2021predicting}.
+However, big data comes in a wide variety; and, in many cases (e.g., sequences, images, and text), the data objects are not given as feature vectors.
+Such data needs to be mapped to a meaningful feature space, where vector-space-based data mining algorithms can be employed.
+Many data mining and machine learning methods, such as support vector machines (SVM), kernel-PCA, and agglomerative clustering, do not explicitly require input data as feature vectors; instead, they only utilize the pairwise distance information~\cite{ali2022efficient}.
+Moreover, the choice of a distance or similarity measure is often arbitrary and does not necessarily capture the inherent similarity between objects.

-The primary motivation behind similarity triplets is to rely on human judgments about the qualitative similarity between objects in human-based computation settings (e.g. crowd-sourcing).
-It is widely accepted that unlike computers, humans are good at making qualitative assessments such as determining two images to be ``perceptually'' similar.
-Since it is inherently easier to compare two distances than to actually compute a distance \cite{stewart2005absolute}, comparison based distance information tends to be more accurate.
-For instance, considering Figure \ref{fig:3cars3triplets}, one can perceptually infer three triplets $(c_1,c_2,c_3)_A$, $(c_2,c_1,c_3)_C$, and $(c_3,c_1,c_2)_O$.
-Although, a pixel-based distance measure might bring about very different results.
+Recently, a relaxed paradigm of performing data analytics from ordinal pairwise distance data has emerged~\cite{Kleindessner2017Kernel}.
+The primary motivation for using distance comparison data is to rely on human judgments about the qualitative similarity between objects in human-based computation settings (e.g., crowdsourcing, a prominent source of Big data).
+Unlike computers, it is widely accepted that humans are better at making qualitative assessments, such as determining two images to be ``perceptually'' similar.
+Human annotations capture proximity information latent in data objects.
+Since it is inherently easier to compare two distances than to actually compute the exact distance~\cite{stewart2005absolute}, comparison-based distance information tends to be more accurate and easier to obtain.
+For instance, in Figure~\ref{fig:3cars3triplets}, one can infer that $\vec{c}_1$ is more similar to $\vec{c}_2$, than it is to $\vec{c}_3$ (based on vehicle's utility), even though, a pixel-based distance measure might bring about very different results.